cristinacidrod/stripes-colors/README.md

 # Stripes Colors

-Animation of colored strips made with SASS to practice with this scripting language preprocessor that compiles in CSS.
+Animation of colored strips made with SASS to practice with this scripting language preprocessor of CSS.

 // *IT ACADEMY*